Can Prescription Drug Abuse Cause Brain Damage?

 In addition to the dangers of addiction, long-term misuse can produce withdrawal symptoms if the drug is discontinued.
 These vary depending on the drug, but common opioid withdrawal symptoms include restlessness, insomnia, vomiting, muscle and bone pain, diarrhea, and cold flashes with goosebumps.

 It’s always best to address an addiction under the supervision of trained professionals.
-Residential treatment can address not only the physical symptoms of addiction and withdrawal but get to the root causes of addiction.
+Prescription drug addiction treatment can address not only the physical symptoms of addiction and withdrawal but get to the root causes of addiction.
 Patients gain the tools they need to regain their health and life and move forward in recovery.